JDWilson73/GoodFirYou_UI/README.md

 - Helped sort out config inconsistencies and resolve webpack problems

-- Assisted in trying to resolve Database connection problems
+- Assisted in trying to resolve Database connection problems.

+- Added placeholder user functionality to BranchMod, which was unused.

 ### Steve Swanton Contribution